-Research shows I was on to something.
-Little did I know it was a style of Intermittent Fasting (IE) which has now been proven as an effective eating tool to boost weight loss.
+Research now shows I was on to something.
+Little did I know this early eating was a style of Intermittent Fasting (IE) which is an effective eating pattern to boost weight loss.

-Plus, it has a load of AMAZING health benefits.
+Plus, IE has a load of AMAZING health benefits.
 See what the Godfather of Sports Medicine, Dr. Gabe Mirkin has to say:

 There are several options for IE. I suggest KISS.

-Eat dinner much earlier like I did in college and stop munching after dinner.
-Plan to do this a few times a week and see what happens.
+Eat dinner much earlier like I did in college (say 4pm or 6pm) 3 days a week and stop munching after dinner.

+Need a more detailed plan?
 I consulted my friend Barret Butler, RD, LD, MPH for her professional advice on IE. She tested a bunch of diets on her friends and clients a few years ago.
-Out of ALL the diets she tested, the most sustained weight loss was, you guessed it, a high fiber version of IE. She has kindly provided her 3 step plan for us:
+Out of ALL the diets she tested, the most sustained weight loss was with…you guessed it, a high fiber version of IE.

 1. Eat 3 meals a day and one afternoon snack.